Albert-S-Briscoe/xkb-geometry-documentation/README.md

 # What is this?

-This is a collection of reasonably well thought out notes on xkb geometry (in no particular format).
+This is a collection of reasonably well thought out notes on xkb geometry and a template with similar notes.
 I'm calling it documentation because it's probably the best there is on the topic.

 Xkb geometry is very powerful, but I haven't found any good documentation anywhere (I've searched hard, but please let me know if I didn't search hard enough).
 I want to change that.

 This is for anyone else who has decided to ignore [this](https://wiki.archlinux.org/title/X_keyboard_extension#xkb_geometry), but has otherwise followed that page or something similar.

+# Where do I start?

+The .md files aren't finished yet, but [the template file](examples/example.xkb) is almost done.

 # List of geometry files, to use as templates/examples